open-organization/governance/ambassador-program-description.md

-#The Open Organization Ambassadors Program
+# The Open Organization Ambassadors Program at Opensource.com

 ## Purpose

-The Open Organization Ambassadors Program identifies and spotlights management thought-leaders and members of the Opensource.com community who are exceptionally engaged in discussions regarding the management and leadership philosophy Jim Whitehurst outlines in his book, The Open Organization.
-Participants can use Opensource.com to discuss and evangelize open management and leadership practices.

-Ambassadors will form a community of like-minded thinkers and practitioners who explore ways open source principles apply to (and ultimately reshape) management and leadership practices.
+The Open Organization Ambassadors are a group of Opensource.com community members dedicated to teaching others about the ways open source principles can enhance (and ultimately reshape) organizational cultures.

-Together, the ambassador community will explore, extend, and move toward a second edition of The Open Organization, one written by the community, collaboratively, the open source way.
+More specifically, participants write about, discuss, and evangelize organizational cultures predicated on transparency, adaptability, collaboration, inclusivity, and community.

+Participants are committed to:

+* Exploring the nature of open source values in order to better understand how they are influencing organizational culture

+* Translating community-specific vocabularies for general audiences seeking to understand the benefits of an open approach to management and leadership in multiple contexts

+* Engaging in conversations that continually refine and extend the "open organization" concept, and differentiating or distinguishing this concept from seemingly similar approaches to management and leadership

+* Becoming a trusted resource for anyone interested in leveraging the power of open principles in an organization

+They do this by:

+* Publishing informative and exploratory articles on the nature of openness in contemporary organizations

+* Connecting with and interviewing innovative leaders, managers, and practitioners innovating in an open manner

+* Maintaining a repository of high-quality, immediately accessible, and vetted resources anyone can use to implement open principles in their teams or organizations

-Selection/Candidacy
+## Selection/Candidacy

-Led by community manager Jason Hibbets, the Open Organization team at Opensource.com will invite particularly engaged community members, thought-leaders, and practitioners to join the program.
-Contributors, authors, readers, and mailing list participants may also apply for candidacy by contacting the Opensource.com staff.
+The Open Organization team at Opensource.com will invite particularly engaged community members, thought-leaders, and practitioners to join the program.
+Current members can also nominate potential members.

-The program seeks individuals who are:

-* Leaders: standout community members making notable contributions on Opensource.com
-* Practitioners: community members enacting open organizational principles in their respective organizations
-* Evangelists: high-profile contributors who have garnered reputations as open organizational thought leaders
+Participants can contribute at any of the following participation tiers:

+* Supporter
+* Contributor
+* Ambassador

+To discuss participation in any capacity, please contact the (Opensource.com staff)[https://opensource.com/contact] or [the open organization ambassadors](https://github.com/open-organization-ambassadors/).

 ## Membership Benefits

-Members of the program receive the following benefits:
+Members of the program receive the following benefits.

-* Opportunities to speak with author and Red Hat CEO Jim Whitehurst
+### Supporter

+Supporters receive:

+* Priority assistance from the Opensource.com editorial team

+* Advance notice of story ideas/writing opportunities

+* Access to Opensource.com's global publishing platform and content distribution system

+### Contributor

+Contributors receive all benefits supporters do, as well as:

+* Access to community networks (such as mailing lists and discussion forums)

-* Opportunities to influence future editions of The Open Organization
+* Opportunities to influence the direction of community-produced resources
-* Five complimentary copies of The Open Organization (as well as stickers) to distribute to their professional networks

 * Opportunities to meet, interview, and interact with open source and open organization thought-leaders, advocates, and activists

+### Ambassador

+Ambassadors receive all benefits supporters and contributors do, as well as:

+* Complimentary copies of The Open Organization and associated companion volumes to distribute to their professional networks

+* Invitation to monthly online ambassador meetings and annual in-person ambassador meetings

-* Access to the ambassador community via electronic networks (mailing lists, social media groups, etc.)
+* Access to an ambassadors-only electronic mailing list

+* Write privileges in ambassador community GitHub repositories

-* Opportunities to network and engage with other ambassadors (in-person meetings, etc.) and to expand their professional networks
+* Opportunities to network and engage with other ambassadors (in-person meetings, etc.) and to extend their professional connections

-* Advance notice of story ideas/writing opportunities
-* Access to a global publishing platform and distribution system
-* Priority assistance from the Opensource.com editorial team
-* Designation as an ambassador on Opensource.com
+* Special designation as an ambassador on Opensource.com

-Optional perks include:

-* Invitation to ambassador meetings and calls (attendance is optional)
-* Invitation to an annual in-person ambassador meeting
-* Invitation to attend annual All Things Open conference held in Raleigh, NC in October

 ## Membership Responsibilities

-The program requires members to:

-* Provide Opensource.com with one article per month.
-Ambassadors can write original pieces or curate articles from writers in their respective professional networks; articles will cover pre-approved topics related to the management and leadership philosophy in The Open Organization.
+### Supporter

+Supporters will:

-* Regularly promote open organization-themed content via social media outlets and other open source news, leadership, and management syndication venues (news aggregators such as Reddit, Hacker News, etc.)
+* Regularly promote open organization-themed stories and materials via social media outlets and other open source news, leadership, and management syndication venues (news aggregators such as LinkedIn, Reddit, Hacker News, etc.)

+* Connect potential authors and other interested/engaged parties with the open organization community

+### Contributor

+Contributors will undertake the same responsibilities as supporters, as well as:

+* Provide original articles for publication on Opensource.com, typically one every two months

-* Assist in leading the Open Organization reading group and other management-related and leadership-related discussions
+* Assist with and participate in community activities and events, such Twitter chats and book clubs

-* Distribute copies of The Open Organization at pre-approved, high-profile events or to strategic people in their professional networks
+### Ambassador

+Ambassadors will undertake the same responsibilities as supporters and contributors, as well as:

+* Provide original articles for publication on Opensource.com, typically one every month (additionally, ambassadors can curate articles from writers in their respective professional networks for publication)

+* Contribute to community-generated materials and resources, such as printed companion volumes and other downloadable materials

+* Attend optional monthly community meetings

+* Attend optional in-person meetings and working sessions

 ## Membership Duration

+Supporters and contributors may remain in the program as long as doing so remains mutually beneficial for both participants and community.

-Ambassadors will serve a one-year minimum commitment.
-At the end of a term, ambassadors will discuss plans to renew or complete their commitments.
+Ambassadors serve one-year minimum commitments.
+At the conclusion of their respective terms, ambassadors will discuss plans to renew or complete their commitments.